nginx/unit-docs/source/installation.rst

        to the :samp:`config` section of Unit's configuration.

    * - :file:`.sh`
-     - :nxt_term:`Shell scripts <Use shebang in your scripts to specify a custom shell>` that run in the container after the :file:`.pem` and :file:`.json` files are uploaded.
+     - :nxt_hint:`Shell scripts <Use shebang in your scripts to specify a custom shell>` that run in the container after the :file:`.pem` and :file:`.json` files are uploaded.